 Marketing is Now Free!
 (Or is it?)

 I was listening to an audiobook this morning on the way to work.
-What caught my attention was a statement, with considerable discussion after it, proclaiming that “marketing is now free.”
+A statement, with considerable discussion after it, caught my attention, proclaiming that “marketing is now free.”

 Wow!
 Marketing is now free!
 Really?

 One thing that all business owners know is that nothing is free.
 Everything has a cost.
-For most businesses the greatest cost is employee salary and benefits.
-For a sole proprietorship, the greatest cost is time.
+For most businesses, the most significant costs are employee salaries and benefits.
+For a sole proprietorship, the most significant cost is time.
 This is money.

-The other cost, which is perhaps even greater for a business is what is called “opportunity cost”—the cost of not doing some activity in favor of another activity.
+The other cost, perhaps even more significant for a business, is “opportunity cost”—the cost of not doing some activity in favor of another activity.
 In other words, not doing something because you are doing something else is a potential opportunity cost.
-Wasting time not only accrues personnel costs, but it also distracts personnel from doing things that will benefit the business in the future.
+Wasting time not only accrues personnel costs but it also distracts personnel from doing things that will benefit the business in the future.

 Sure, Facebook, email campaigns, posting on Twitter, blogging, and so on can be very beneficial to a business—there is no doubt about this—but the costs of setting them up and maintaining them can be substantial.
-Many times, especially if done ineffectively, these costs will greatly surpass the value of additional sales or clients.
+These costs often surpass the value of additional sales or clients, especially if done ineffectively.

-The opportunity costs can be much greater.
-At Kona Impact, we see people every day that have incorrect information about the value of some online marketing tools and actions.
-Pursuing these ill-advised pathways are not only a waste of effort for the activity itself, but also act distract the business from something that will be much more effective.
+The opportunity costs can be much more significant.
+At Kona Impact, we see people every day who have incorrect information about the value of some online marketing tools and actions.
+Pursuing these ill-advised pathways is not only a waste of effort for the activity itself but also distracts the business from something that will be much more effective.

-The true cost of any online marketing—whether initially free or not—include the staff time necessary to setup and maintain the tool, but also the opportunities lost by pursuing those tools.
+The actual cost of any online marketing—whether initially free or not—includes the staff time necessary to set up and maintain the tool but also the opportunities lost by pursuing those tools.